nastasiakossia/meeting-analytics-system/README.md

 # Meeting Analytics System

-Web-based analytical system for exploring meeting data, identifying high-risk participants, and uncovering patterns in observer behavior using SQL-driven insights.
+Web-based system for analyzing meeting data using SQL-driven queries and a relational database backend.

 ---

 ## Overview

-This project simulates a data analytics system for monitoring structured meeting activity.
+This project focuses on exploring structured meeting data and extracting meaningful insights using SQL.

-The goal is to detect **risk patterns, behavioral anomalies, and monitoring gaps** using SQL-based analysis.

-The system answers questions such as:
+The system allows users to:

-- Which participants are repeatedly involved in high-density meetings without being monitored?
-- Which observers are the most reliable in complex environments?
+- analyze participant activity across meetings
-- Where do inconsistencies between expected and recorded activity occur?
+- explore relationships between participants, meetings and observations

-This reflects real-world data analysis tasks such as:
-- anomaly detection
-- risk scoring
-- behavioral pattern analysis
+- query and filter data based on user input

+The main goal is to demonstrate the ability to work with relational data, design SQL queries and translate raw data into interpretable results.

 ---

 ## Key Features

 - **Analytics Dashboard**
-  - Identify high-risk participants based on meeting activity
+Analyze meeting data using complex SQL queries and aggregated metrics.

-  - Detect unmonitored participants in high-density meetings
+- Compute statistics for individual participants
-  - Find observers with the highest confidence per meeting
-  - Discover unusual meeting-location patterns
+- Work with grouped data and conditional aggregations
+- Handle edge cases such as missing data (N/A) and zero values

 - **Add Observation**
-  - Insert new observation records via validated forms
+  Insert new observation records into the system:

+  - validate user input using dropdown selections
-  - Uses dropdowns to prevent invalid inputs
+  - prevent duplicate entries
+  - ensure referenced entities exist

 -  **Participant Analysis**
-  - Analyze individual participant activity and risk
+  - Analyze individual participant activity

 -  **Location-Based Filtering**
   - Find participants by meeting location